karol140903/terramind-adversarial-robustness/README.md

 ## Reproducing the Results

 The core optimization algorithms (PGD, FGSM) and spectral masking functions are located in src/attacks.py.
 The experiments are separated into standalone notebooks for clarity:

-* 00_Data_Extraction.ipynb: Demonstrates the extraction and upsampling pipeline from raw .SAFE files to uniform 12-channel tensors.

 * 01_Baseline_Evaluation.ipynb: Compares FGSM and PGD optimization in the latent space.